 We may earn money or products from the companies mentioned in this post.

 I wrote a post a while about why you need more than yearly goals.
 I wanted to follow that post up with this one.
-So I could explain my process of setting goals and the system I use to set goals that help me get things done.
+So I could explain my process of setting goals for the year and the system I use to set goals that help me get things done.

 I’m not perfect when it comes to getting all my goals done and achieved but since using the system I use to set goals almost a year ago.
 I have seen so much growth in not only my blog and business but in my whole life.
 I’m going to take it even further in 2020 and wanted to share my process so you could use it too.